What is FIND Function in Excel?

 - To search for a specific value in the entire workbook or current worksheet, select Workbook or Sheet in the Within.

-- To search for cells that have only the characters you have entered in the Find what field, select the Match entire cell contents.
+- Select the Match entire cell contents to search for cells with only the characters you entered in the Find what field.

-- To search among some of the data type, Formulas, Values, or Comments in the Look in.
+- Search among some data types, Formulas, Values, or Comments in the Look-in.

 - For a case-sensitive search, check the Match case check.